 Detail description of Apple MacBook Air

-Before buying MacBook it’s important to understand its design, display, trackpad, performance, battery life, and environmental sustainability.
+Before buying a MacBook it’s important to understand its design, display, trackpad, performance, battery life, and environmental sustainability.
 The buyer must understand its user-friendliness and usability.
 So, let us go through the detailed description of Apple MacBook Air.

 Design and Display